horosin/horosin/README.md

 Hi, I'm a software engineer, startup enthusiast, conference speaker.

 Currently mainly focused at fighting cancer and other diseases at AI and bioinformatics company called Ardigen based in Krakow.
-My primary tools include Python and JavaScript, running in cloud environments.
+My primary tools include JavaScript and Python, running in cloud environments.

 Outside of my day job, I'm working on a few startup ideas.
 I also contribute to eye retinal implant research in the project developed by AGH and Stanford.
 Interested in space exploration, filmmaking and literature.